Resources to complement your children, families, youth, and young adults' work

-Flex is the place where you can refresh, upskill, learn, and be inspired in the youth and children’s work you are involved in.
-In Flex, you will find over 30 individual modules to choose from, such as ‘Supporting children and young people who have experienced loss’, ‘Reviewing your work with under 5s’, ‘Exploring Creative Prayer ideas ‘, and ‘How to connect with your local school’.
+Flex is where you can refresh, upskill, learn, and be inspired by the youth and children’s work you are involved in.
+In Flex, you will find over 30 individual modules, such as ‘Supporting children and young people who have experienced loss’, ‘Reviewing your work with under 5s’, ‘Exploring Creative Prayer ideas ‘, and ‘How to connect with your local school’.

-You can complete individual modules in our pick and mix mode or sign up to the full bag and become a Flex learner where more learning opportunities will open up for you.
+You can complete individual modules in our pick-and-mix mode or sign up for the full bag and become a Flex learner, where more learning opportunities will open up for you.

-To have a look around, and watch the introduction film, visit our Pathways page, where all ongoing learning throughout CofEB is found.
+To look around, and watch the introduction film, visit our Pathways page, where all ongoing learning throughout CofEB is found.

 Contact Emma if you have any questions about Flex.

 This resource will help you think through your connection with your local school, primary or secondary, and will guide you through how you can serve your school, support it and make this an integral part of your mission and ministry throughout the year.
 To get your copy of the resource, click here.

 Across the diocese, we have three prayer space kits for you to borrow to run your own prayer space in a school or church.
 They are hosted by three churches, Kings Norton, Rowley Regis, and Chelmsley Wood.
 Each has different equipment provided, and they create at least five individual prayer stations; each kit is different, so you have lots to choose from.
 To find out what each kit includes, or borrow a kit; please email Emma.

 The Lord’s Prayer film resource